CruxConnect/crux-docs/_ordering/get_orders.md

 term
 : (string) Term varies depending on if the Orders are for a Retailer or Suppler:
-1. For Retailers: term can be either null, Record UUID or PO Number.
+1. For Retailers: term can be either a Record UUID or PO Number.
-2. For Suppliers: term can be either null, Order UUID or SKU ID
+2. For Suppliers: term can be either an Order UUID or SKU ID

 org_uuids
 : (array) An array of Organization Universal Unique Identifiers